KScott6/SCINet_walkthroughs/Genome_ITS_Identification/README.md

 # ITS identifcation

 Here is a quick way of checking the identity or screening for contamination in your genomes using BLAST.
-I focus on "ITS" here, but nothing is stopping you from using whatever region you want.
+This example uses ITS/"Internal Transcribed Spacer", but you can use whatever other region you want (TEF1, COX1, etc).

 Your genomes of interest should all be in a single folder and named with a similar structure (same suffix, file extension).